dominee/nixos-lemp13/README.md

 # nixos-lemp13

 Setup of `NixOS 25.05 (Warbler)` with disk encryption with LUKS2 on LVM and BTRFS.
+Home-manager will not be used in this setup, instead `stow` managed dotfiles wll be used from [nixosdots](https://github.com/dominee/nixosdots) repo.

 ## NixOS install